-I only purchase a mug if I see one.
+I only purchase a mug if I see one that really catches my eye.
 I spent some time looking for the right mug online and I could not find one that I liked.
 I let myself embrace serendipity and I ended up finding two mugs from which I really like to drink.

 Below I list the mugs from which I drink and have drunk in the past.